 My second book, A Stone’s Throw: The Enduring Nature of Myth explains the origins of the mythologies of Egypt, Israel, Iraq, and Saudi Arabia.
 I demonstrate how these mythologies have become the source of the most pressing conflicts in the contemporary world, from the Palestinian uprisings to September 11 to the war on terror.
 A Stone’s Throw continues the themes of creativity and spirituality that I explored in Grain of Truth: The Ancient Lessons of Craft.
 Traversing five thousand years of history, and from my perspective as a craftsman sculpting stone in my shop, A Stone’s Throw follows the evolution of sacred mythologies from the pharaohs and their pyramids to the Temple Mount in Jerusalem, the sacred Kaaba stone in Mecca, the Washington Monument, and the World Trade Center.
 A Stone’s Throw offers readers a means of understanding the contemporary world with greater depth and clarity.
 It lays bare the shared heritage of religions, of peoples, of the essential themes of human nature.

 I am a professor and instructor in counselling, psychology, interdisciplinary expressive arts, new media, and creative writing.
-I have taught at many educational institutions, including Simon Fraser University, Vancouver Community College, Kwantlen Polytechnic University, The Union Institute and University, and Antioch University.
+I have taught at many educational institutions, including Simon Fraser University, Vancouver Community College, The Union Institute and University, Antioch University, and Kwantlen Polytechnic University, where I am a recipient of the Dean of Arts Award for Teaching Excellence.

 In 2014 I will be publishing a new book on addictions.